If Google’s a monopoly, who is harmed by its market power?

 Google’s business works by scooping up personal data from billions of people who are searching online, watching YouTube videos, following digital map routes, talking to its voice assistant or using its phone software.
 That data helps feed the advertising machine that has turned Google into a behemoth.

+The assistant U.S. attorney general in charge of antitrust enforcement, Makan Delrahim, has repeatedly said that zero-price business models — Google and Facebook are the best-known examples — should not get “a free pass” from antitrust scrutiny because it’s not just about ensuring price competition.
+It’s about promoting “consumer welfare in all its forms, including consumer choice, quality, and innovation,” he said in a speech at Harvard Law School last November.

+Delrahim recused himself from the Google probe because he represented the company as a lobbyist in 2007 when it faced antitrust scrutiny over its acquisition of DoubleClick, then a competitor in digital advertising.

-The company has long denied claims of unfair competition and is expected to fiercely oppose any attempt to force it to spin off its services into separate businesses.
-Google argues that although its businesses are large, they are useful and beneficial to consumers.
+Google has long denied claims of unfair competition and is expected to fiercely oppose any attempt to force it to spin off its services into separate businesses.
+The company argues that although its businesses are large, they are useful and beneficial to consumers.

 “People use Google because they choose to — not because they’re forced to or because they can’t find alternatives,” the company said in a Tuesday tweet that called the lawsuit “deeply flawed.”